The Fighter

 The bell tolls again.

-Standing to his feet, he looks across the ring at his opponent.
-In his eyes, he sees that same hungry wolf still staring back at him.
+Standing to his feet, he looks at his opponent from across the ring.
+In the man’s eyes, he sees that familiar wolf staring back at him, searching him for a weakness he can exploit.
 Glancing across the crowd, he catches a glimpse of his wife and son.
 She’s nearly six months along with their second child.
+Hitting his gloves together, he steps back into the center of the ring, ready to face off against that wolf as if his very life depends on it.

 Because, at the end of the day, it does…